EZroot/SDL2Engine/README.md

 ## Acknowledgments

-- Thanks to the gods of SDL2 and ImGui for their fantastic libraries <3
+- Thanks to the gods of SDL2, ImGui & Box2D for their fantastic libraries <3